TNTurnerLab/Tortoise/README.md

 ### Without the region option

-You will find 1 main output file:
+Your main output file is:
 * <child_name>.glnexus.family.combined_intersection_filtered_gq_<gq_value>\_depth_<depth_value>\.vcf
-  * This file hodl *de novo* variants that are not filtered by regions mentioned above.
+  * This file holds *de novo* variants that are not filtered by regions mentioned above.
+The other two files will just contain the header file, but will be empty otherwise.

 ## GPU vs CPU output comparison